How to get a civil partnership dissolution

 A civil partnership gives gay and lesbian couples the same legal rights as their married counterparts – and so requires formal legal proceedings when the relationship breaks down, to end the legal agreement between the couple.
 To do this, one of the parties must file a petition with the court, requesting civil partnership dissolution.
 This is a process very like the divorce process.

-To get dissolution, you must have been in a civil partnership for more than one year.
+To get a dissolution, you must have been in a civil partnership for more than one year.
 One person needs to start the ball rolling.
 They are known as the petitioner.
 This person is responsible for proving that the civil partnership has irretrievably broken down.

-The petitioner is required to complete a petition, which will contain details including the date you entered into the civil partnership, the last address where you lived together as a couple, and whether or not there are any children in the family.
+The petitioner is required to complete a petition, which will contain details including the date you entered into the civil partnership, the last address where you lived together as a couple, and whether there are any children in the family.